Share This Article

 - Microbial homeostasis – the gut must maintain homeostasis with the microorganisms living within the intestines as they are a key player in supporting nutrition, regulating the immune system, and communicating directly with the brain.

-And because each of these systems work together to ensure proper communication, disruption to any one of them may have a significant impact on normal gut function.
+And because each of these systems work together to ensure proper communication, disruption to any one of them may have a significant impact on overall gut function.

 Healthy intestinal microorganisms